apiato/documentation/docs/features/user-registration.md

 ### Register users by credentials (email and passwords) {#register-users-by-credentials-email-and-passwords}

-Call the `http://api.apiato.test/v1/register` endpoint (you can find it's documentation after generating the API Docs.
+Call the `http://api.apiato.test/v1/register` endpoint (you can find its documentation after generating the API Docs.

 Check out the `registerUser` endpoint in the API Routes files.